cdemwell/informed-patient/informed-patient/references/evidence-hierarchy.md

 How many people need to take a treatment for one person to benefit.
 A higher NNT indicates that treatment is less effective.
 NNT of 2 = very effective (treat 2 people, 1 benefits).
 NNT of 100 = modest (treat 100 people, 1 benefits beyond what would happen without treatment).
 Useful for putting treatment benefits in perspective.

 ### Base rates
-How common a condition actually is in the relevant population.
-Rare conditions are still rare even when your symptoms match.
-This isn't a reason to dismiss the possibility.
-It's a reason to consider the more common explanations too and let the evidence guide you.
+How common a condition actually is in the relevant population, or how common a certain scenario is when looking across a population.
+Base rates also shift with context: if you already have a known risk factor for a condition, the base rate among people like you may be meaningfully higher than the general population figure.
+Base rates can help contextualize rare conditions and likely explanations: rare conditions are still rare even when your symptoms appear to match.
+This isn't a reason to dismiss the possibility, but it is a reason to consider the more common explanations too and let the evidence guide you.

 ### Generalizability
 Do the study participants look like you?
 Many clinical trials have historically underrepresented women, older adults, people of color, and people with multiple conditions.
 If a study population doesn't match you, the results still have value, but the confidence that they apply to your specific case is lower.